-i.e. as the FT of the 2-point correlation function.
-If also statistical isotropy is assumed, one has:
+is the quantity that is typically defined as the \textbf{power spectrum}.
+If statistical isotropy is also assumed, one has:

-where $u$ is the cosine of the angle between $\mathbf k$ and $\mathbf x$, which we have used as variable in the integration.
-Because of statistical isotropy then the power spectrum depends only on the modulus of $k$.
+where $u$ is the cosine of the angle between $\mathbf k$ and $\mathbf x$, which we have used as the integration variable.
+Thanks to statistical isotropy, the power spectrum depends only on the modulus of $k$.
 Performing the $u$ integration, one gets: